siriusctrl/UniPublic/eodp/README.md

 	- '|' the or operator, used in conjunction with parantheses ()
 	- '\[\]' a set of character, e.g. \[abcd\] or \[a-zA-Z\]
 	- JA the pattern J followed immediately by A
-	- JA* the pattern J followed by one or more occurences of A
+	- JA* the pattern J followed by zero or more occurences of A
 	- (J|A)* Zero or more repetitions of 'J' or 'A'
 	- (J|A)+ One or more repetitions of 'J' or 'A' can also be writen as \[JA\]+
 4. what is csv file, what is a spreadsheet, and difference between them